An Overview of the Different APIs

 Modifications include creations, updates and deletions.

-If you want to jump into the details of the API these pages might be helpful:
+If you want to jump into the details of how to use the API, the following articles can be helpful.